sheldonxxxx/AutoLyrics_AI/README.md

 - Output files are saved in the `output/` directory
 - Models are stored in the `models/` directory

+## Pipeline Architecture

+The pipeline is divided into two distinct phases for efficient processing:

+### Phase 1: Metadata Extraction and Transcription
+- Extracts song metadata from audio files
+- Generates timestamped ASR transcription of vocals
+- Processes files sequentially for accuracy

+### Phase 2: LLM Operations
+- Identifies songs using LLM and web search if metadata is missing
+- Searches for lyrics on external sources
+- Generates synchronized LRC files by combining lyrics and timestamps
+- Verifies and corrects LRC timestamps for accuracy
+- Searches for song stories and explanations
+- Translates lyrics to the target language while preserving synchronization
+- Uses parallel threading for efficient processing of multiple files

+This two-phase approach allows for better resource management, with Phase 1 focusing on CPU-intensive audio processing and Phase 2 leveraging LLM capabilities in parallel.

+### Workflow Details

+1. **🎵 Input Processing**: Audio files (FLAC/MP3) are processed recursively from input directory
+2. **📋 Metadata Extraction**: Song title, artist, and other metadata extracted from audio tags
+3. **🎤 Transcribe**: Use UVR to isolate vocals, generate timestamped ASR transcription
+4. **🔍 Identify Song & Search Lyrics**: If no metadata, use LLM to identify song; search for lyrics using web-search-mcp
+5. **🎼 LRC Generation**: Creates synchronized LRC file combining lyrics + ASR timestamps
+6. **🌏 Translation**: Translates LRC to target language while preserving timestamps
+7. **🎯 Output**: Saves synchronized bilingual LRC files to output directory

 ## Requirements

 - Python 3.13+